LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Datasets</j>

-To study the representations of stereotypes in cinema, we will exploit the CMU movies summary dataset, which gathers various information on the actors, characters, and the pre-processed movie summaries.
+To study the representations of stereotypes in cinema, we will exploit the [CMU movies summary dataset](http://www.cs.cmu.edu/~ark/personas/), which gathers various information on the actors, characters, and the pre-processed movie summaries.
 From these pre-processed summaries, we can gather valuable data on the actions done by characters, and associate these actions to male and female characters.
+We also enrich our data with IMDb (Internet Movie Database) [datasets](https://www.imdb.com/interfaces/) from which we can gather the cast and crew list, the main actors and actresses, and ratings of movies.

-The picture below shows the movies repartition according to the countries in which they were produced, the genre to which they belong, and their release year.
+The picture below shows the dataset's movies repartition according to the countries in which they were produced, the genre to which they belong, and their release year.
 We observe that most of the movies are dramas, produced in USA after 1980.
 This will have an impact on the results we obtain, as the stereotypes depicted will mostly come from the US.

 ![image](/assets/img/stats_movies.png)

 Women are underrepresented in cinema in many roles, including actors, producers, and writers.
 Despite making up roughly half of the population, women are often not given the same opportunities as men in the film industry.
 This lack of representation is a problem that needs to be addressed so that women can have equal access to the opportunities and benefits of working in cinema.
 You can check below the percentage of men and women in key cinema jobs.

+As we can see, women are underrepresented in the cinema industry.
+The high percentage of male producers and writers means that the stories and perspectives that are being told in films are largely coming from a male perspective, which can lead to a lack of representation and diversity in the film industry.

 ## <j>Background stories</j>
 Madison is a 15-year-old girl who lives with her parents and older brother.
 She attends a competitive high school and is an honors student with a passion for acting.
 In her free time, Madison takes acting classes and auditions for local theater productions.
 She has also started to build a small portfolio of professional work, including a few small commercial and film roles.
 Madison is a confident young woman with a dream of becoming a successful actress.